-Tokyo is spacious and it's easy to wonder what to do.
-However, if you are traveling alone, this is your chance to enjoy your particular location in depth.
-This time, we will introduce five spots that are perfect for your first visit to Tokyo.
+Tokyo is vast and it's easy to feel overwhelmed about what to do.
+But a solo trip offers the perfect chance to thoroughly enjoy your favorite spots ♩ This time, I'll introduce 5 spots that are perfect for your first visit to Tokyo.

-A wide green space in the city.
-There are many art museums and museums, so even one person can enjoy the culture easily.
-The flowers are beautiful for each season, and it is also recommended to relax while reading on the bench.
+A vast green space in the heart of the city.
+With many art museums and museums, you can easily enjoy culture even on your own.
+The seasonal flowers are beautiful, and it's recommended to relax on a bench while reading a book.

 1. Tokyo National Museum